 - Picking blemishes

-- Over cleansing with harsh chemicals
+- Over cleansing with harsh chemicals and cleansers

 - Believing only topical care of the skin is necessary to fight acne

 - Not giving skin the chance to adapt to new care